topkecleon/telegram-bot-bash/README.md

 sudo ./bashbot.rc resumeback
 sudo ./bashbot.rc killback
 ```
-To change back the environment to your user-ID run ```./bashbot.rc init``` again and enter your user name.
+To change back the environment to your user-ID run ```sudo ./bashbot.sh init``` again and enter your user name.

 To use bashbot as a system servive include a working ```bashbot.rc``` in your init system (systemd, /etc/init.d).